rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 > **Alignment with Human Reasoning** - Build AI systems that think in a similar way to humans so that we can understand them intuitively and trust them.

-> **Visibility** - The internal workings and current behaviour settings (values) should be visible and understandable to non-technical humans.
+> **Transparency** - The internal workings and current behaviour settings (values) should be visible and understandable to non-technical humans.
 This will allow wide participation in the setting of ethical values, creation of standards and policies, and individual customisation.

 > **Minimalism** - Don't create anything new unless it's absolutely necessary.
 This is usually wasteful, adds complexity and for those reasons it is unlikely that the human brain would have evolved in such a manner.
 Optimisations will be deferred as they will likely complicate the picture at this stage.